 Cape Buffalo are incredibly tough, unpredictable, and aggressive animals.
 Since they often inhabit thickly wooded areas, shooting distances are usually pretty short, sometimes less than 50 yards.
 This can make for some fast paced encounters at close range, especially when shooting a bull out of a herd or when following up a wounded buffalo.
 Not surprisingly, these encounters to get a little too exciting every now and then.
 Like I said earlier: Cape Buffalo are called dangerous game for a reason and they kill or injure hundreds of people each year.

-People who have never hunted buffalo before also have a tendency to underestimate just how incredibly tough they are.
+Buffalo are regarded as one of the most dangerous members of the Big Five and people who have never hunted buffalo before also have a tendency to underestimate just how incredibly tough they are.

-For instance, the hunter in the video made a great shot on a Cape Buffalo with a .375 H&H that hit the heart and both lungs.
+For instance, the hunter in the video made a great first shot on a South African Cape Buffalo with a .375 H&H that hit the heart and both lungs.
 As you can see in the photo below, his bullet basically destroyed the heart.
 The buffalo was dead on his feet at that point, but still ran 100 yards after taking that shot right through the vitals.

 With all of this in mind, do you really want to handicap yourself by using anything other than the best cartridge, rifle, and ammunition?